 We’ve all heard of roommate horror stories.
 Some of us may have even lived it, and if not chances are you know someone who has.
 The loud roommate who crashes through the front door at 2am on a work night.
 The one who ate the last slice of your grandma’s peach cobbler.
 That person who NEVER cleans the dishes, but leaves their mac and cheese spot welded to the side of the pot for you to scrub clean.
 The list goes on and on!

-While these experiences are hard to forget for those that lived them, it doesn’t mean that the majority of roommates out there are a bad egg.
+While these experiences are hard to forget for those that lived them, it doesn’t mean that the majority of roommates out there are bad eggs.
 With the correct due diligence, and few helpful tools, finding a good roommate can be easier than you think.
-Here’s a few tips on finding the right roommate.
+Here are a few tips on finding the right roommate.

 1. Make a List of Attributes and Deal Breakers

-You should treat looking for a roommate as if you were hiring for a job position.
+You should treat finding the right roommate as if you were hiring for a job position.
 It is crucial that you know what you want from a roommate—and even more important, what your deal breakers are.
 Here are some important things to consider for screening for a potential roommate:

-Lifestyle Preferences: If you like to go out on the town and come home late, you may not be compatible with someone who is a home-body and likes to go to bed early.
+If you like to go out on the town and come home late, you may not be compatible with someone who is a home-body and likes to go to bed early.
 If someone likes to smoke and drink alcohol often, that may be a big turn off for someone who likes to live clean.
 It is super important that you talk these things over with the person.
-Many people also believe that talking for 30 minutes in a mutual location such as a coffee shop can help keep the conversation open and it is a more neutral setting.
+Many people also believe that talking for 30 minutes in a public place – a neutral setting such as a coffee shop – can help keep the conversation open.

 2. Get the Word Out

 Long gone are the days that you place an ad in the classifieds to find a roommate.
-Although it is still possible to find roommates on Craigslist, the website is not as popular as it used to be and if you’ve used it before, you’re well aware of the risks associated with it.
+Although it is still possible to find roommates on Craigslist, the website is not as popular as it used to be.
+If you’ve used it before, you’re well aware of the risks associated with it.

 Even if your well networked in the Boston area and have a large pool of people to reach out to, that still doesn’t guarantee you’ll find someone compatible.
 This is by far the hardest part of the process, and a big reason why we launched our roommate matching service on Boston Pads.
 We developed a list of screening questions to ask a potential roommate to help match them as best as possible with like-minded individuals who share the same outlook on roommate responsibilities and relationships.

-Some other popular ways to get the word out about looking for a roommate are:
+Other popular ways to get the word out about looking for a roommate:

 - Ask people you know.
 When trying to find a roommate, most people find it is more effective to ask their co-workers, family members or friends whether they know anyone who is looking for someone to live with in the area.